danielsantiago1230/kiss-principle/README.md

 ## Introduction

-Welcome to the Kiss Principle Web App – a personal space where I, Daniel Santiago Quintero Ariza, talk not just about my professional journey but also share my thoughts and experiences.
+Welcome to the Kiss Principle Web App – a personal space where I, Santiago, talk about my journey and also, share my thoughts and experiences.
 This project deviates from the traditional formal portfolio to offer a more intimate view into who I am beyond my resume and LinkedIn profile.

 ## Key Features